Real-World RL: From The Matrix to Planet EarthReal-World RL: From The Matrix to Planet Earth

 HIL-SERL: Data + Human Corrections + RL#

 The training procedure of HIL-SERL is simple but effective: first they collect good and bad trajectories using teleoperation, and train a binary reward model that judges success or failure; then they use a small number of demonstrations to initialize the policy; finally they run online RL on real robots, where humans step in to correct the robot at key moments.
-RL then improves the policy using these “corrected data” and the learned reward.
+RL then improves the policy using this correction data and the learned reward.

 The results are very direct: on a set of complex manipulation tasks, HIL-SERL can push the success rate of vision-based policies close to 100% in about 1-2.5 hours of interaction, and the final execution speed is even faster than human teleoperation.